metalibm/axf/README.md

 A map with `class` set to `"!SimplePolyApprox"`.
 The `approx_params` is specified as follows:
-- `"degree_list"`: list of integer values indicating which were the non-zero index used to generate the polynomial approximation
+- `"degree_list"`: list of integer values indicating the list of coefficient degrees (in increasing order).
+Each coefficient whose degree does not appear in this list is assumed to be zero.
-- `"format_list"`: list of numerical formats used to store the polynomial coefficients
+- `"format_list"`: list of numerical formats used to store the polynomial coefficients.
+There must be as many formats as indexes in `degree_list` (and no more).

 `approx_data` contains a single `!Polynomial object`